sceccotti89/Distributed-File-System/README.md

 ### Pseudo-Distributed Environment

 Using the `Vagrantfile` file provided in the distribution you can run the system in a pseudo-distributed environment.
-In the file are defined 4 VMs for as many `StorageNode`s, 1 for the `LoadBalancer` and another one for the `Client`.
+In the file are defined 6 virtual machines that can be used both for a remote node (LoadBalancer and StorageNode) that for a Client.
+My suggestion is to distribute them among 1 Client, 1 LoadBalancer and 4 StorageNodes, just to be sure to reach the quorum.

 // TODO sistemare le reference
 ## References